 Set up a few years ago, The Homelessness Initiative is a charity that puts together bags of much needed items such as waterproof ponchos, thermal mats, microfibre cloths and handwarmers and then hands them out on the streets of London.
 For as little as £7.50 you can buy socks for ten people or £45 will give 100 people wet wipes.

 Volunteer At Crisis At Christmas In London

 If you’ve got time to spare this Christmas, then rather than watch Love Actually on repeat or argue with your siblings (because we all revert back to children as soon as we get back to our parents’ house) then why not volunteer with Crisis at Christmas.
-There are plenty of roles to fill whether you’re up for cooking, serving meals or using your skills as a hairdresser, health professional or just having a chat and playing games with the guests.
+There are plenty of roles to fill whether you’re up for cooking, serving meals, using your skills as a hairdresser or health professional or just having a chat and playing games with the guests.
 Get involved and help make someone’s Christmas.